lyndon025/playtested/src/content/article/2023-07-16-one-handed-rogue-like-wave-survival--beta-impressions---limbo-disco.md

 ---
-title: "One-handed rogue-like wave survival! | Beta Impressions - Limbo Disco"
+author: lyndonguitar
+category: Review
-description: "Limbo Disco follows in the footsteps of similar titles Vampire Survivors and Brotato, with its addicting allure entirely playable with one-handed."
+description: Limbo Disco follows in the footsteps of similar titles Vampire Survivors and Brotato, with its addicting allure entirely playable with one-handed.
+featured: false
 pubDate: 2023-07-16
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "limbo-disco"]
+tags:
-featured: false
+- taptap
+- limbo-disco
-thumb: ""
+thumb: ''
+title: One-handed rogue-like wave survival! | Beta Impressions - Limbo Disco
 ---

 Limbo Disco follows in the footsteps of similar titles Vampire Survivors and Brotato, with its addicting allure entirely playable with one-handed.